 The Dunning-Krueger effect makes it easy for an individual to overestimate their abilities and positive outcome knowledge.

-They may view themselves as smarter, faster, more rational, a better leader, etc., than they truly are (based on empirical evidence).
+They may view themselves as smarter, faster, more rational, better leaders, etc., than they truly are (based on empirical evidence).

 The Dunning-Krueger Effect Example